Changissnz/goals/README.md

 The first part on the concept of
 an insecurity apparatus defines
-it in the terms of a metastatis
+it in the terms of a metastasis
 from a security apparatus.
 This
 definition may sit poorly in
 some contexts, since the term
-"metastatis" does signify a
+"metastasis" does signify a
 change clearly geared towards
 malicious activity with aims
 that are fatalistic in some